Samsung Can’t Hear Caller Unless on Speaker: 10 Fixes

 2. Under the “Discover” tab, Select an option tagged “Diagnostics” at the top

-4. Follow the prompt and do whatsoever the app tells you to do.
+4. Follow the prompt and do whatever the app tells you to do.

 5. Alternatively, you can click on “Test All” to check all of the functions on your device – one by one.

-The app should give you possible solutions you can employ but if it doesn’t work then go to the next step.
+The app should give you possible solutions, but if it doesn’t work, go to the next step.

 Restart your Phone

-You can do this by either holding the power button for some minutes and then tapping on restart.
-Alternatively, you can glide down twice on your screen > Tap on the power icon and select “Restart”.
+You can do this by holding the power button for some minutes and then tapping on restart.
+Alternatively, you can glide down twice on your screen > Tap the power icon and select “Restart.”

 Boot into Safe Mode

 Booting into Safe mode is recommended if you feel the cause for the trouble is a third-party app.
-Safe modes boot your device into the essential operating system thereby disabling most 3rd party apps.
+Safe modes boot your device into the essential operating system, disabling most 3rd party apps.

-In safe mode, you can only make, receive calls and send test messages but you won’t have access to apps such as WhatsApp, TikTok, Twitter, and the like.
+In safe mode, you can only make and receive calls and send text messages, but you won’t have access to apps such as WhatsApp, TikTok, Twitter, etc.

 Here’s how to boot Into Safe Mode on Samsung.

-2. Turn the device back on by pressing and holding the power and Volume down buttons at the same time.
+2. Turn the device back on by simultaneously pressing and holding the power and Volume down buttons.

-3. Once the Samsung logo comes up, you can leave the power button but keep holding the volume down button
+3. Once the Samsung logo appears, you can leave the power button but keep holding the volume down button.

 4. You’ll be launched into Safe mode within some minutes.

-To exit safe mode, simply press and hold the power button and Volume button for some seconds to force restart the device.
+To exit safe mode, press and hold the power and Volume buttons for some seconds to force restart the device.

 Install System Software Updates

-Samsung randomly releases software updates that address bugs or loopholes found in the previous versions.
+Samsung randomly releases software updates that address bugs or loopholes in previous versions.
 Failure to install this update will leave your device under-performed or vulnerable.

 Here’s how to check and install System updates on your Samsung device.